ETS-Android1/Financial_Records_Scanner_Android_App/README.md

 2. Java(mostly Android and AndroidX libraries) - Java itself is great for android app design so we decided to use it to create the interface of our application.
 3. Python(Flask, Pytesseract, opencv, caffe2) - Flask will be used for the developing the underlying image processing micro service, while Pytesseract is being utilized because of its accurate data extraction ability from both computer generated and natural photos.

-The Problem:
- Small businesses require a lot of receipts throughout the course of the year.
-Usually, someone has to go through every receipt, record the date, location, amount, HST, etc, and put it into an accounting category.
-This generally takes a lot of time and will in turn cost businesses more money.

 Our App:
 Use your Android device to take a picture of the receipt.
 Our app will use in house A.I Technology to recognize certain tokens such as date, location, amount, etc. Once tokens are found, user checks, edits, and selects a category.
 App places receipt into the correct category of the CSV file.
 All CSV files will be stored on our database and we can charge monthly.